+Avance nerve graft

-Avance nerve graft is processed and distributed in Axogen's nerve g aft-related IP accordance with US FDA requirements for Human Cellular and Tissue-based Products (HCT/P) Issued U.S. Patents (additional patents pending) 9,572,911 9,690,975 9,996,729 10,311,281 10,783,349 11,156,595 11,513,039 11,523,606 11,737,451 11,847,844 11,885,792 11,932,837 11,959,903 New (non-biosimila BLA product estima Axogen has Enforcement Discretion from FDA allowing continued sales under controls applicable to HCT/Ps with agreed transition plan to regulation as a Biological Product under a Biologic License Application (BLA) if approved.
-Axogen expects to complete the rolling submission for the BLA in the third quarter of 2024 A new (non-biosimilar) competitive processed nerve allograft, we believe, would need to complete clinical testing and obtain BLA approval prior to clinical release, and it would likely require at least 8 years to r) competitive ated 8 years Protection from bio the reference appli from Avance BLA a Avance expected to be the reference product for the category of processed nerve allograft osimilars using Avance as ication -at least 12 years approval
+Avance nerve graft is processed and distributed in accordance with US FDA requirements for Human Cellular and Tissue-based Products (HCT/P)

+Axogen's nerve graft-related IP

+Issued U.S. Patents (additional patents pending)

+New (non-biosimilar) competitive BLA product estimated 8 years

+Axogen has Enforcement Discretion from FDA allowing continued sales under controls applicable to HCT/Ps with agreed transition plan to regulation as a Biological Product under a Biologic License Application (BLA) if approved.
+A new (nonbiosimilar) competitive processed nerve allograft, we believe, would need to complete clinical testing and obtain BLA approval prior to clinical release, and it would likely require at least 8 years to achieve this.

+Protection from biosimilars using Avance as the reference application -at least 12 years from Avance BLA approval

+Avance expected to be the reference product for the category of processed nerve allograft